Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: Introduction

-Concretely, the camera-only solutions (also known as IBVS controllers) \cite{6,7,8} control robots by minimizing the feature errors explicitly in the image space.
+Concretely, IBVS-based solutions \cite{1,8} control robots by minimizing feature errors explicitly in the image space.
 This methodology can be traced back to keypoint correspondence between current and desired images, which promises robustness against the relative motion.
-On the other hand, PBVS controllers \cite{10,11,12} incorporate camera calibration information for target's location, which avoid explicit error correspondence and facilitate control within 3D space.
+On the other hand, PBVS controllers \cite{2,10} incorporate camera calibration information for target's location, which avoid explicit error correspondence and facilitate control within 3D space.

 IBVS controllers are limited by a small convergence region and susceptibility to local minima, while PBVS ones are prone to interference from relative motion \cite{13}.
 Recent works such as CNS \cite{21} utilize explicit correspondence with the neural policy to combine the both advantages.
-Additionally, NUVS \cite{NUVS} is designed to estimate the calibration embedding based on point correspondence.
-While highly effective, they are highly dependent on reliable matching of hand-crafted features from 2D space.
-This situation leads to a critical question: \textit{the quality of the learned 2D correspondence features can not truly meet the requirement for effective Sim2Real transfer and precise 3D visual servo.}
+Additionally, NUVS \cite{NUVS} is designed to estimate the calibration embedding via point correspondence.
+While highly effective, they are highly dependent on reliable matching of hand-crafted 2D features, as shown in Fig. \ref{fig:1_Teaser_img}.
+Crucially, during the transfer from simulation to real-world, such 2D features face cross-domain generalization challenges.
+The matching accuracy and stability can degrade significantly due to environmental discrepancies.
+Pure 2D correspondence features prove inadequate in resolving 3D ambiguities [35], a limitation that even depth-aware methods [34], [35], [36] struggle to overcome, as their reliance on noisy depth maps often compromises geometric fidelity.
+This situation leads to a critical question: \textit{Given the inherent inadequacies of 2D features in bridging the Sim2Real gap and enabling precise visual servoing in 3D world, can and how can leveraging 3D features offer a more robust solution?}

-In real world, environmental noise frequently interferes with systems' ability to clearly perceive the spatial and geometric intricacies of objects within complex scenes.
-The reliance on 2D correspondence features alone is deficient in providing a comprehensive understanding of the scene, particularly when resolving 3D ambiguity and acquiring precise visual representations \cite{2019depth}.
-Numerous studies have delved into the pivotal role that depth information plays in robotic tasks \cite{2016depth,2019depth,2020dfvs}.
-They make great progress and demonstrate that usage of depth maps as input data effectively predicts the state of end-effectors.
-However, they are easily affected by the inaccuracy of depth maps, leading to the loss of spatial and geometric information.

-In this research, we present an innovative framework \textbf{Depth-PC} that achieves zero-shot and Sim2Real effects by strategically decoupling the training and inference phases for the visual servo task.
-Instead of direct application of depth maps, we have opted to incorporate relative depth information to ensure a seamless alignment between 3D points of our simulation environment and those of the real world, addressing sim-to-real transfer challenges.